2022 North Indian Ocean cyclone season: Depression BOB 04

-A fresh cyclonic circulation developed on early May 19, over the Gulf of Martaban, due to the enhancement of the annual South-West monsoon over the basin.
+A fresh cyclonic circulation developed on early 19 May, over the Gulf of Martaban, due to the enhancement of the annual South-West monsoon over the basin.
 By the evening, under the influence of that circulation, a low pressure system spawned over the same region.
 At 18:00 UTC (23:30 IST), the JTWC also acknowledged that same circulation at the night of the same day.
 By 00:30 UTC (06:00 IST) the JTWC published its TCFA for the system after it had rapidly consolidated its convective structure for the past few hours, and also formed a well-defined low-level center.
 But eight hours later, the JTWC, cancelled it because its close proximity over land.
 However, according to IMD, it rapidly consolidated into a well-marked low pressure area in the morning of the same day, and further into a depression at 11:30 IST (03:00 UTC), as it moved northeastwards, towards the south Burmese coast.
 Between 08:00 UTC (13:30 IST) and 09:00 UTC (14:30 IST), the system made landfall over the southern Burmese coast, 30 km from Mawlamyine.
-Despite making landfall, the system maintained its depression status as it moved further into land, due to the embedded southwesterly monsoon to sustain the system and possibly a result of the brown ocean effect as well.
-At 00:00 UTC (05:30 IST), the system started to lose steam and finally weakened into a well-marked low pressure area over the Burmese-Thailand border due to the system's interaction with the rough terrain.
+The system maintained its depression status as it travelled inland.
+By 00:00 UTC (05:30 IST) the next day, the system finally weakened into a well-marked low pressure area over the Burma-Thailand.

 The system helped the monsoon to further advance into parts of southern Arabian Sea, southern parts of Maldives and parts of southern and east-central Bay of Bengal.